 - ID collars and updated microchip information

-While every emergency situation is different and has different time constraints and circumstances, there are some things you shouldn’t worry about, as tempting as it might be at the time.
+Every emergency evacuation situation is different and has different time constraints and circumstances.
+However, there are some things you shouldn’t worry about, as tempting as it might be at the time.
 Stressing out about trying to fit every last thing in your bag before you leave will cause you more anxiety than its worth.
 Remember, the most important thing is your safety, so keep that at the forefront of your mind at all times.
 Consider leaving behind these items to lighten the load.

 Items you can leave behind: